Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Mostly, it was a bunch of trade deals and Clan actions that the Conclave had somehow (Daar wasn’t sure how) decided needed the Great Father’s approval.
 He’d made a point of diligently respecting their advice, ‘less it was something completely fur-brained.

 It usually wasn’t.
-Well, sometimes the Sea Clans got a little testy...but they’d always been that way.
+Well, sometimes the Sea Clans got a little testy... but they’d always been that way.
 As long as they weren’t warring over territory out in the archipelagos...

 "That concludes my briefing, My Father.
 Which puts us *slightly* ahead of schedule, for once.
 And we need to be, today..."